Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250211161040.md

 --> When you check the job to be trigger you will see build with parameter options.Click on that select the choices which we configured & go for the build button.

 --> Another way of creating jenkins user

---> Manage jenkins then security checkbox the Allow users.